nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 **Under construction**

-As a consumer supplier, you want to use GP Connect to develop an API to consume GP data.
+As a {% include tooltip.html type="Consumer supplier" %}, you want to use GP Connect to develop an API to consume GP data.
 You intend to work with a suitable end-user organisation, which you may or may not have already identified.

 This page guides you through the development process,